-Students completing the technical certificate program will be trained to:
+Students who complete the Certificate of Proficiency will be trained to:

 - 1. Demonstrate appropriate usage of industry standards in sanitation and safety for foodservice operations. - 2.
 Demonstrate standards of professionalism, including ethical behavior, communication, and grooming codes required for the industry. - 3.
 Practice advanced-level baking and pastry applications.